Oak toad: Behavior

-Size comparison.
-Adult male (left), female (right).

-Smallest toad species in North America.

 Diet

 The oak toad is a small, terrestrial frog that feeds on a variety of insects and other small invertebrates.
 Its diet consists primarily of ants, beetles, and spiders, as well as other insects and arthropods.
 The oak toad spends much of its time foraging for food, using its long, sticky tongue to capture prey.
 The oak toad eats mainly small insects and other arthropods.
 The adult has a strong preference for ants.
 While ants comprise a large percentage of its diet, the dietary preferences of B. quercicus are more diverse compared to those documented for numerous tropical anuran species.

 Life cycle

 Eggs develop quickly, hatching in a mere 24 to 36 hours.
 The tadpole reaches a maximum length of 18 to 19.4 mm.
 It is grayish olive or grape-green dorsally and purplish ventrally.
 The tail has 6 or 7 black saddle marks.

-The tadpole completes metamorphosis into a juvenile toadlet in 4 to 6 weeks, and it reaches adulthood and sexual maturity at 1.5 to 2.3 years of age.
+The tadpole completes metamorphosis into a juvenile toadlet in 4 to 6 weeks and it reaches adulthood and sexual maturity at 1.5 to 2.3 years of age.

 The length of the lifespan is unclear.
-There are records of specimens living for four years in captivity, and the reported average lifespan in captivity is 1.9 years.
+Although there are records of specimens living for four years in captivity, the reported average lifespan in captivity is 1.9 years.